-1. Agency Funds - The District accounts for resources held for others in a custodial capacity in agency funds.
-The District's Agency Fund is the Student Activity Fund.
-Financial resources for the agency funds are recorded as assets and liabilities; therefore, these funds do not include revenues and expenditures and have no fund equity.
+- 1. Private Purpose Trust Funds The District accounts for donations which the donor has stipulated that both the principal and the income may be used for purposes that benefit parties outside the District.
+The District's Private Purpose Trust Fund is a scholarship fund. - 2.
+Custodial Funds The District accounts for resources held for others in a custodial capacity in custodial funds.
+The District's Custodial Fund is the Student Activity Fund.
+Financial resources for the custodial funds are recorded on the accrual basis of accounting and thus report the change in the fund's assets and liabilities as a change in Net Position of the Fiduciary Fund.
 The student activity organizations exist with the explicit approval of, and are subject to revocation by, the District's Board of Trustees.